Proxymiity/pronote-discord/README.md

 All the values under `webhook` (courses, homework, pronote) are the Discord Webhook URI used to send messages to Discord:
 - `courses`: Where the timetable gets sent
 - `homework`: Where the homework gets sent
+- `results` : Where competences and marks gets sent
 - `other`: Where announcements gets sent

 The `etab` table contains the school name, the Pronote server ID (or the 'rectorat' ID - usually 7 digits, and 1 letter), and the public URL for Pronote.